davebland/school-on-the-farm/README.md

 The goal of this site was to provide a simple but eye-catching landing page for potential customers.
 The site had to deliver the key information about the nursery and provide a means for parents/carers to sign up for more info / pre-registration.
 Visitors would be directed to the site from advertising via print media, word of mouth & social networks.

-I have chosen to use a single page layout as this feels more straightforward for users and alludes to a small, modern business.
+I have chosen to use a fully responsive single page layout as this feels more straightforward for users and alludes to a small, modern business.

+Initial planning was done using the 5 steps to UX design & wireframed using an online tool.

 ### User Stories